ictwise/project-2/README.md

 [Quiz Tutorial](https://www.youtube.com/watch?v=rFWbAj40JrQ)

+This is a detailed guide to building a quiz,  I built this quiz following the tutorial (outside of this project), I found it extremly useful.
+I have taken ideas from here.

 [Quiz Tutorial](https://www.youtube.com/watch?v=49pYIMygIcU&t=1s)

+My main source of guidance for this project.
+I broke down the code into various parts, rebuilt it, dropped what I didn't want to include and adapted what I did.

 [Jest Tutorial](https://www.youtube.com/watch?v=FgnxcUQ5vho)

+Really useful for installing Jest into my environment.

 [Article on Jest](https://levelup.gitconnected.com/how-to-unit-test-html-and-vanilla-javascript-without-a-ui-framework-c4c89c9f5e56)

 The code institute tutorials.

+Helped me create the Jest code.

 Special thanks to my mentor, Chris Quinn and the student support team whos help was invaluable and the Slack study_group channel particulary Daisy Mc Girr.